Toastee0/nano/README-RECAMERA.md

 This repository contains a pre-configured build system for cross-compiling GNU nano 6.4 for reCamera devices.
 The build creates a statically-linked binary that requires no additional dependencies on the target device.

+### Build Dependencies

+Nano requires the **ncurses library** for terminal interface functionality.
+Before building nano, you must:

+1. **Build ncurses for RISC-V** using our companion repository: [https://github.com/Toastee0/ncurses](https://github.com/Toastee0/ncurses)
+2. **Then build nano** using the build scripts in this repository

+This dependency chain ensures nano has proper terminal support on the reCamera platform.

 ## reCamera Information

 For detailed information about reCamera devices, setup guides, and documentation, visit the **[Seeed Studio reCamera Getting Started Guide](https://wiki.seeedstudio.com/recamera_getting_started/)**.